 - Textbooks morphed into resources rather than bibles

-As they enter the room, Google Maps in hand (an effort to impress), they figure the person they’re looking for must be the one who looks up as they enter, fingers flying across the keyboard, never pausing and never slowing even as she smiles and says, ‘Hi!’.
+As they enter the room, they figure the person they’re looking for must be the one who looks up as they enter, fingers flying across the keyboard, never pausing and never slowing even as she smiles and says, ‘Hi!’.

 Before you ask your question, I have a short list of signs that will help you have a more positive experience when you confront this big-brained Sheldon-look-like:

-- You can’t scare them (in fact, even Admin and a lousy economy doesn’t frighten them).
+- You can’t scare them (in fact, even Admin and politics don’t frighten them).
 They’re techies.
 Try kindness instead.

 - Patience and tech are oxymorons.
 Know that going in.